Vivekanand-Sahu/Agentic_AI-RAG/README.md

 ## IMPORTANT: Please note that the contents of this repository have been adapted to ensure compliance with confidentiality agreements.

-Welcome to the Agentic-AI-RAG Crew project, powered by [crewAI](https://crewai.com).
+Welcome to the Agentic-AI-RAG Crew project.
 This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
 Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.

 ## Installation